 So, if you want to write effective blog posts, ensure you have the drive and enthusiasm by choosing a topic that you will still be motivated by in a year time and that your readers will sense your passion.

 6. Blog Post Length and Being an Expert

 One of the most common questions I am asked is, “How long should a blog post be”?” and this question is useful to discuss when looking at how to write effective blog posts.

 Imagine you come across a blog and read some of the posts and the posts are 150 words long.

-Your strategy as a blogger should be to offer your followers good quality content that helps them in some way.
-It might entertain them, help them find solutions to problems, or provide them valuable information they didn’t otherwise know.
+Your strategy, as a blogger, should be to offer your followers good quality content that helps them in some way.
+It might entertain them, help them find solutions to problems, or provide them with valuable information they didn’t otherwise know.

 My advice is to: